 He smiled and took a beeline for his head coach after he drew a charge.
 He played to the crowd after he’d hit the floor in pursuit of a loose ball.

 “I’m just playing hard, so it makes it a little bit more fun for everybody,” Williams said.
 “I know coach appreciates that.
 That’s all he wants.
 So when he sees that, he appreciates it a lot.”

 Like his junior teammate, Williams was not a lottery pick waiting to happen when he arrived in Chapel Hill.
 He was listed at a wiry 6-foot-4, 175 pounds and converted just eight field goals his entire first season.
 By his sophomore season, after gaining a significant amount of weight, Williams started 22 games and Coach Williams labeled him as his best perimeter defender.

 All this happened, of course, before tearing a meniscus in his right knee, which ended his 2016-17 season.

 “I mean he has had some tough times, he hasn’t had the chance to play as much,” Coach Williams said of Williams.
 “It’s like a rebirth for him to be back out there on the court having fun.”

 Two years ago, the two juniors hadn’t convinced anyone besides themselves that they’d lead North Carolina at any point in their careers.
 Now, with their team 1-0 even without some of its integral pieces, the juniors are the ones drawing the attention.

-And even though their personalities don't steer typically steer them towards the spotlight, they seem to be comfortable enough with all eyes on them.
+And even though their personalities don't typically steer them toward the spotlight, they seem to be comfortable enough with all eyes on them.